patrickjmcd/plc-common-objects/README.md

 *Fetches the current time from an NTP server and sets the PLC time accordingly.*

 Based on code provided by Rockwell Automation.

+## ms_to_hrsminsec

+*Converts a DINT of milliseconds (presumably from a timer object) to hours, minutes, and seconds.*

+Very simple, but useful logic to calculate hours, minutes, and seconds from an integer of milliseconds.